-When you're visiting a city for the first time, there's nothing better than getting tips from a local beyond the usual guide book suggestions!
+When you're visiting a city for the first time there's nothing better than getting tips from a local on where to eat, where to shop, and for unique suggestions beyond the usual guide book inklings!

 We caught up with Cardiff local Mike Price, Promotions Manager for Visit Wales, for his insider scoop on the city.